Holding On: A Theatre Nurse’s Story from the COVID Pandemic

 Teamwork and Silent Promises

-We improvised when supplies ran low, shared tips as protocols changed, and stepped in when someone needed a moment to breathe or cry.
-We formed new routines on the go—quick checklists, group chats, whispered reminders.
-None of it was perfect, but it was real, and in those imperfect efforts, we kept one another afloat.
+We improvised when supplies ran low.
+Shared tips as protocols changed.
+Stepped in when someone needed a moment to breathe.
+None of it was perfect, but it was real — and it kept us standing.

 What We Learned After Facing the COVID Pandemic

-Most of all, we learned that courage doesn’t mean the absence of fear.
-Courage is walking into the ward again and again even when your knees shake, trusting that kindness and care still matter—even in the darkest moments.
+Most of all, we learned that courage isn’t the absence of fear.
+Courage is walking into the ward anyway.

 Moving Forward After COVID

-We shifted from surgical precision to survival mode during the COVID, from the calm structure of the OR to the chaos of a global crisis.
+We shifted from surgical precision to survival mode.
 And somehow, through heartbreak and exhaustion, we found each other in the middle of it all.
-It wasn’t policies or protocols that kept us standing—it was compassion.
-The kind that appears in the smallest acts: a cup of coffee left waiting, a message sent at 3 a.m., a colleague helping untie your gown when your hands are shaking with fatigue.
+It wasn’t policies or protocols that kept us standing — it was compassion.

-Internal Link: What Does an Operating Room Nurse Do?
+- What Does an Operating Room Nurse Do

 Good day!
 I just want to give you a big thumbs up for your excellent information you have here on this post.
 I am coming back to your web site for more soon.